-Gains or losses on the hedging instrument relating to the effective portion of the hedge are recognised directly in equity while any gains or losses relating to the ineffective portion are recognised in the income statement in principal transactions in "Gains less losses arising from trading securities and derivatives".
-On disposal of the foreign operation, the cumulative value of any such gains or losses recognised directly in equity is transferred to the income statement.
+Gains or losses on the hedging instrument relating to the effective portion of the hedge are recognised directly in equity while any gains or losses relating to the ineffective portion are recognised in the Statement of Comprehensive Income in principal transactions in "Gains less losses arising from trading securities and derivatives".
+On disposal of the foreign operation, the cumulative value of any such gains or losses recognised directly in equity is transferred to the Statement of Comprehensive Income.